5 Assured Ways to Maximize Revenue for your Salon (free Email Templates + Resources)

 Think of it as focusing your efforts on your best bets.

-Since you are already working at a reduced capacity, there are a limited number of clients you’ll be able to accommodate on a weekly basis.
-So, while running your marketing campaigns, it makes sense to focus most of your efforts on clients that are 1) most likely to visit you 2) spend more.
+If you are working at a reduced capacity, there are a limited number of clients you’ll be able to accommodate on a weekly basis.
+So, while running your marketing campaigns, it makes sense to focus most of your efforts on clients that are 1) most likely to visit you, and 2) spend more.

 Now, how do you identify and reach out to these client segments?

-Classify your clientele with personalised tags and channelise your communication
+Classify your clientele with personalized tags and channelize your communication

-The clients who are most likely to visit you even during the pandemic are your long term, loyal clients.
-The ones who have seen your business grow and trust it to keep them safe while providing their favourite service.
+The clients who are most likely to visit you despite the looming fear of the pandemic are your long-term, loyal clients.
+They are the ones who have seen your business grow and trust it to keep them safe while providing their favorite service.